nodejs/node-addon-api/doc/reference.md

 ```

 Call this method on a `Napi::Reference` that is declared as static data to prevent its destructor, running at program shutdown time, from attempting to reset the reference when the environment is no longer valid.

+ Avoid using this if at all possible.
+If you do need to use static data, **MAKE SURE** to warn your users that your addon is **NOT** threadsafe.